 - Meet other eligibility criteria to qualify for SSDI or SSI.
-Those are related to their work history or income and financial assets.
+Those are related to the applicant's work history or income and financial assets.

-In 2021, the estimated average SSDI payment is $1,277 a month for all recipients, not just veterans.
-The maximum individual SSI payment is $794 a month.
+Social Security estimates that the average SSDI benefit in 2022 will be $1,358 a month.
+(That's for all recipients, not just veterans.)
+The maximum federal payment for an individual receiving SSI is $841 a month.

 You do not need to request expedited processing specifically.
 Through electronic sharing of medical records with the VA and the Department of Defense, the SSA says it flags most claims from wounded warriors and veterans with 100 percent P&T ratings.

 Still, the agency recommends that you notify it directly if you were injured while on active duty or meet the P&T threshold.
 You can do so in the “Remarks” section of the online application for disability benefits or when speaking to a Social Security representative by phone or in person.
 Be ready to provide the SSA with the VA letter confirming your P&T rating.

 Once a claim has been marked for fast-tracking, it will be rushed through the process at the SSA field and state offices that make disability determinations.
 The length of time needed to get a decision can depend on other factors, including these: